M-arcus/cloudron-docs/docs/documentation/developer/api.md

 `force` can be used to force an update even if the app is in a state which prevents an update.
 This is useful during app development, where you can force a crashed app to update to the latest code.

+!!! warning "New port bindings"
+    If the new version of the app requires new ports to be allocated for the app, then any such new port will be disabled after the update and needs to be manually enabled by reconfiguring the app.

 The update progress can be tracked by polling the value of [installationProgress](#get-app).